|

 4. Brush your brows out and shape them.

-5. Use the applicator that came with the kit or an angled brow brush to apply the color to your brows.
+5. Use the applicator that came with the kit or an angled brow brush to apply the colour to your brows.

-6. Clean up any stains that landed outside of your desired brow area.
+6. Clean up any stains that extend beyond your desired brow area.

 8. Once the time is up, gently wash off the product with warm water.
 You are done!